More big-name hedge funds nurse wounds from bond sell-off

 His Metacapital Management's roughly $1.5 billion flagship fund was down 5.66 percent for the year through June 14, according to an investor with knowledge of the numbers.

-The loss is particularly notable given the fund's 41 percent gain last year.
+The loss is particularly given the fund's 41 percent gain last year.

 Narula's fund is just one of many credit-oriented hedge funds that have seen gains posted earlier this year turn into losses in the wake of a ferocious sell-off in bonds sparked by fears the Federal Reserve could pull back from its easy money policies later this year.